How to Play Pool Better | Blatt Billiards

 • Bank shots require using the cue ball to cause an object ball to bounce off a rail and go into a pocket.

-• Kick shots are where the cue ball is bounced off a rail to strike an object ball at the correct contact point to cause it to move into the desired pocket.
+• Kick shots are where the cue ball is bounced off a rail to strike an object ball at the correct contact point.
+This causes it to move into the desired pocket.

 Furthermore, angles are crucial for other types of shots to get the balls to move in the desired directions.
-You will also find that angles are vital when you need to make shots using the cue ball to strike an object ball and then have that object ball strike another ball into a pocket.
+You will also find that angles are vital when making complex shots.
+For example, you may need to use the cue ball to strike an object ball, then have that object ball hit another ball into a pocket.

 Young Women Concentrate On Ball